open-rmf/rmf-web/README.md

 * **DO** build or install only rmf message packages to keep image size down.
 * **DO NOT** build the packages in `rmf-web` on the host and copy it into the image.
 Instead, copy the source files and build the packages from within the container.
 * **DO NOT** run multiple instance of `api-server`.
 It is not designed to support concurrency.

-Refer to [rmf_demos](https://github.com/open-rmf/rmf_demos) for instructions to build rmf.
-You should end up with a colcon workspace with all of rmf packages, remember to source the workspace before running any of the commands.

 # Further documentation